Hide, Hide other parts, Hide all parts, and Isolate are also available on Android and iOS platforms.

-To aid in the process of assembling parts, Onshape provides some convenient tools:
+To aid in the process of assembling parts, Onshape provides some convenient tools in the context menu for selected parts:

 - Make transparent